WELCOME TO THE PET BEHAVIOR LIBRARY

-Sometimes pet behavior problems seem overwhelming, but many can be managed with the application of a little knowledge and a little effort.
-Keeping people and pets together in a manner that enables successful pet ownership and is comfortable for both pet and owner is one of our many goals at Mending Spirits Animal Rescue.
+Sometimes pet behavior problems can seem overwhelming, but many can be managed with the application of knowledge, combined with a little bit of effort.
+Pet retention is important to us, we want to keep people and pets together.
+Enabling successful pet ownership is one of our many goals at Mending Spirits Animal Rescue!

 PET BEHAVIOR LIBRARY FOR DOGS & CATS